 INformationSecurity and Privacy: Interdisciplinary Research and Education (INSPIRE)is an interdisciplinary center at Georgia State University that brings together individuals and units with an interest in the areas of cybersecurity and privacy.
 It serves as a central point of collaboration for researchers from units across the campus.

-Georgia State University is designated by the National Security Agency and the Department of Homeland Security as a National Center of Academic Excellence in Cyber Defense Research (CAE-R) and a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE).
-GSU is the only university in Georgia to have received both designations
+Georgia State is designated by the National Security Agency and the Department of Homeland Security as a National Center of Academic Excellence in Cyber Defense Research (CAE-R) and a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE).
+Georgia State is the only university in Georgia to have received both designations

 Georgia State University is home to several cybersecurity labs, research groups, facilities and centers where faculty and students are creating the next solutions to cybersecurity and privacy challenges.